tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 To understand how to run your smart contracts, you must first understand what a blockchain is.
 Unfortunately, this is not the place to have "the talk" with you.
 We will only discuss the bare minimum needed to develop and deploy your first contract.

 Definitions:
-- blockchain: a data structure that looks like a linked list
+- **blockchain**: a data structure that looks like a linked list
-- Ethereum: a set of protocols that are responsible for turning "transactions" into "blocks", an implementation of a blockchain
+- **Ethereum**: a set of protocols that are responsible for turning "transactions" into "blocks", an implementation of a blockchain
-- transaction: a list of bytes (just think "bits") that may contain bytecode, data, or anything technically (improperly formatted transactions just get reverted)
+- **transaction**: a list of bytes (just think "bits") that may contain bytecode, data, or anything technically (improperly formatted transactions just get reverted)
-- block: one of the linked nodes in the above stated "blockchain"
+- **block**: one of the linked nodes in the above stated "blockchain"
-- gas: some cash that is used to inventivize strangers to add your "transaction" to a "block"
+- **gas**: some cash that is used to inventivize strangers to add your "transaction" to a "block"
-- ether: a mapping from "address" to a uint256
+- **ether**: a mapping from "address" to a uint256
-- address: a number that is 20 bytes long
+- **address**: a number that is 20 bytes long
-- private key: a number that is 32 bytes long, every "private key" has exactly one "address" associated with it
+- **private key**: a number that is 32 bytes long, every "private key" has exactly one "address" associated with it
-- mnemonic: a list of 12 words that serve to generate your (private key, address) pair
+- **mnemonic**: a list of 12 words that serve to generate your (private key, address) pair
-- network: a unique number that tells the client which chain to use.
+- **network**: a unique number that tells the client which chain to use.
 Think of each network as a separate blockchain that have all forked form Mainnet

 [What is Ethereum?](http://www.ethdocs.org/en/latest/introduction/what-is-ethereum.html)